janalexxxx/local-multiplayer-ar.github.io/Tutorials/00 Unity Code Architecture & Organization/README.md

     }
 ```

-2. Create an empty GameObject in the scene and call it "ServiceLocator"
+2. Create an empty GameObject in the scene and call it `ServiceLocator`.
+Add the `ServiceLocator` script to it.

 3. Add all services needed as children to the `ServiceLocator` gameObject (eg `GameManager`, `TouchManager`, `GameSettings`, etc.)